-Looking back through my pictures from the last few years, I found a few fun photos of vagabonding injuries that I’ve accumulated while traveling.
+Looking back through my pictures from the last few years, I found a few fun photos of vagabonding travel injuries that I’ve accumulated while on the road.

-Some of this grizzly collection were mere annoyances, while others nearly changed — or finished — my life.
-Either way, given some of the situations that I put myself into, I’ve been incredibly lucky!
+Some of this grizzly collection were mere annoyances, while others nearly changed (or finished) my life.
+Either way, given some of the situations that I put myself into, I’ve been incredibly fortunate!

-Unfortunately, I don’t have pictures of all my bangups — and I’m glad: some I would prefer to forget.
-The scars are cool, though.
+Sadly, I don’t have pictures of all my bang-ups, and I’m glad: Some I would prefer to forget.
+I am proud of the scars, though.

-So just for fun, here are some mighty fine examples of bodily harm.
+So, just for fun, here are some mighty fine examples of bodily harm and vagabonding travel injuries.
 I apologize in advance for the pics of my manly feet, but that’s the body part that most often gets hurt while traveling.

 Eventually, I had to see a doctor when I got home, and I actually ended up with nerve damage — my whole finger tip is still numb!

 One Egyptian infection deserves another: Here’s a nice little marine bacteria that I picked up from the reef.
-It was small, but I lost the use of my left hand for a while!
+It was a small travel injury, but I lost the use of my left hand for a while!
 Three different courses of antibiotics barely cleared this pesky little thing up.
-I guess there are some serious nasties in the Red Sea.
+Each time the pills ran out, it came back to haunt me.
+I guess there are some serious nasties living in the Red Sea.

-Foot injuries are extremely common while backpacking.
+Foot travel injuries are extremely common while backpacking.
 Mine are permanently scarred up unfortunately.

 I got my money’s worth out of my tetanus vaccination by stepping on a rusty nail protruding from a bamboo bridge in Pai, Thailand.